dellisd/detours/README.md

 # Detours

-This app shows the transit detours currently (as of February 5th) in place in Ottawa-Gatineau.
+This app shows the transit detours that are currently (as of February 5th) in place in Ottawa-Gatineau.

 # Dev Setup